-The Board has appointed Northern Trust Company Limited ("Northern Trust") to keep custody of the Scheme's investments, other than pooled investment vehicles, where the manager makes its own arrangements for the custody of underlying investments.
+The CEIFP's custody arrangements are described in the CEIFP's Trustee Report in Appendix 3.
+The Trustee has appointed Northern Trust Company Limited ("Northern Trust") to keep custody of the Scheme's investments, other than pooled investment vehicles ("PIV"), where the manager makes its own arrangements for the custody of underlying investments.